raffaelespazzoli/rhdh-exercises/README-gitlab.md

 # rhdh-exercises

-## Start customizing
+## Mandatory settings

+When RHDH is installed via the operator there are some mandatory settings that need to be set.

-create mandatory backend secret we also add the basedomain to make it dynamic
+- create mandatory backend secret
+- add the basedomain to enable proper navigation and cors settings

 ```sh
 oc apply -f ./custom-app-config-gitlab/rhdh-secrets.yaml -n rhdh-gitlab